tffmh/site-ffrgw/README.md

-_WIP Multidomain Support an what not youd better wait till merge to master_
+_WIP - Multidomain Support and what not - youd better wait till merge to master_

 # Firmware for Freifunk westliches Ruhrgebiet
-Repository holds the site configuration to build firmware for the Community "Freifunk westliches Ruhrgebiet", the configuration is not officially sanctioned by "Freifunk westliches Ruhrgebiet e.V.".
+Repository holds the site configuration to build firmware for the community "Freifunk Ruhrgebiet West", the configuration is not officially sanctioned by "Freifunk Ruhrgebiet West e.V.".

 ## Building the firmware